Super

 If you have missed the super guarantee payment deadline, you are required to pay the Super Guarantee Charge to the Australian Tax Office (ATO).
 The ATO provides a detailed guide on how to calculate the SGC using their SG charge calculator.
 Once calculated, you can make the payment to the ATO, who will then distribute the funds to the affected employees' superannuation accounts.

-To make things a little easier for small businesses, Yellow Canary has built Super Simple, a Xero app that generates SG charge statements at the click of a button.
+To make things a little easier for small businesses, Yellow Canary has built a Superannuation Compliance tool that generates SG charge statements at the click of a button.

 When does the super guarantee have to be paid?